file-format/Docs/en/programming/htmla.md

   "lastmod" : "2021-09-16"
 }

-## What is an HTMLA file?
+## What is an HTA file?

 The HTMLA stands for **Hypertext Markup Language Application** is a program that is compatible with Microsoft Windows.
 The source code of this program includes more than one scripting language such as [HTML](/web/html/) and [JavaScript](/web/js/).
 For the user interface, an HTML Application is preferred while to fulfill the requirement of program logic any other scripting language is used.

 An HTML Application is independent of the security model of the internet browser and runs as a fully trusted application.
-The extension used for files regarding these applications is .hta.
+The extension used for files regarding these applications is HTA.
 These applications include features of HTML along with the properties of other scripting languages.

 ## Brief History ##